akarimbux/openai-demo/README.md

 ### Observations

-* To randomly cycle through the images in one of the bundles, you'll need to kill the terminal process running gradio and re-launch it.
-Gradio is cool but not there yet.
+* To randomly cycle through the images in one of the bundles, you'll need to kill the terminal process running gradio and re-launch it